 In addition to research and teaching I have taken on several external roles.
-In my role as the Honorary Secretary of the British Association for Study of Religions (BASR), I represent the BASR in the International Committee of the International Association for History of Religions (IAHR) and of the European Association for the Study of Religions (EASR) as well as at numerous occasions in the UK.
+I was Honorary Secretary of the British Association for Study of Religions (BASR) and represented the BASR in the International Committee of the International Association for History of Religions (IAHR) and of the European Association for the Study of Religions (EASR) as well as at numerous occasions in the UK.

 I am also member of the Peer Review College of the Arts and Humanities Research Council, member of the advisory board for the Oxford Research Encyclopedia of Religion (Editor in Chief: John Barton, Oxford University).
 I also served on the sub-panel for Theology and Religious Studies of the Research Excellence Framework 2014 and was elected to the next REF 2021.

 - British Association for Study of Religions (Secretary 2009-2015, President 2018-2021)

 - European Association of Social Anthropologists (EASA)

 - Member of board of editors of the peer-reviewed journal INDIANA, a journal in the field of Latin American Studies, published in Berlin by the Ibero-American institute (since 2004)

 - Member of the board of editors of the journal REVER, Revista de Estudos da Religião, São Paulo (since 2010)